piggypiggy/fp256/README.md

 ### configuration
 `-DCMAKE_BUILD_TYPE` : possible values are empty, Debug, Release, RelWithDebInfo and MinSizeRel, default is `Release`.
 `-DCMAKE_INSTALL_PREFIX` : where to install fp256 library, default is `/usr/local`.
 `-DBUILD_STATIC` : build static library, default is `ON`.
 `-DBUILD_SHARED` : build shared library, default is `ON`.
 `-DUSE_DEV_RANDOM` : use /dev/random to get random number, default is `OFF`(use /dev/urandom).
-`-DUSE_ASM` : use assembly code, default is `ON`. it can not be turned off since there is no C implementation to fall back yet.
+`-DUSE_ASM` : use assembly code, default is `ON`. it can not be turned off since some algorithms have no C implementation to fall back yet.
 `-DUSE_ASAN` : use AddressSanitizer, default is `OFF`.
-`-DUSE_MSAN` : use MemorySanitizer default is `OFF`.
+`-DUSE_MSAN` : use MemorySanitizer, default is `OFF`.

 # TODO
-* Division can be much more faster by replacing division with multiplication.
+* Assembly implementation of faster division algorithm.
 * Add prime test, modular exponential, square root related, etc.
-* Add C implementation for low level arithmetic, fall back to C if assembly is not prefered.
-* Add assembly implementation for other processors : arm64, mips64, etc.
+* Constant-time implementation of division and exgcd.
 * more tests.

 # benchmark
 Some of benchmark results are listed below.
-Build and run build/bench/bench to get more.
+Build and run build/bench/bench to get ful result.
 ### AMD Ryzen 5 4600U 2.1GHz, Ubuntu 20.04 LTS, gcc-9.3.0
 arithmetic(256 bit)     |      cycles / op      |      op / s      |
 ------------------------|-----------------------|------------------|